bensons/open-o-formation/oop-charter.md

 3. All documentation will be contributed to and made available by OOP under the Creative Commons Attribution 4.0 International License (available at http://creativecommons.org/licenses/by/4.0/).

 4. If an alternative inbound or outbound license is required for compliance with the license for a leveraged open source project or is otherwise required to achieve OOP’s mission, the Governing Board may approve the use of an alternative license for specific inbound or outbound contributions on an exception basis.
 Any exceptions must be approved by a two-thirds vote of the entire Governing Board and the LF and must be limited in scope to what is required for such purpose.
-Please email legal@[Open-O].org to obtain exception approval.

 5. Subject to available Project funds, OOP may engage The Linux Foundation to determine the availability of, and register, trademarks, service marks, and certification marks, which shall be owned by the LF.

+6. This policy may by changed by an affirmative vote of the Governing Board, except that any changes may not be applied retroactively, and all contributions to OOP will be subject to the intellectual property provisions in place at the time the contribution was made unless the contributor explicitly accepts the new intellectual property provisions.

 ## 14. Amendments